7 Tips to Jump Start Paying Off Your House

 < Back to Articles | Time to Read: 5 minutes

 Our culture tends to tell us that you will always have a mortgage, but we all know that’s just not true.
 Or it doesn't have to be true!
-At Churchill, we do things a bit different than other mortgage companies.
+At Churchill, we do things a bit differently than other mortgage companies.
 We believe in a better version of the American dream—debt-free homeownership.

 Our mission is to help you find the best path to owning your home free and clear, regardless of your starting point.
-If you’re buying a new home, we’ll help you find the right strategy to pay off that house quickly, so you have can have more financial freedom.
+If you’re buying a new home, we’ll help you find the right strategy to pay off that house quickly, so you can have more financial freedom.
 And if you’re refinancing your mortgage, we’ll help you analyze your situation and find the path that leads you where you want to go.

 Here’s 7 tips to help you get started on paying off your home loan early: